frideosapps/frideos_flutter/README.md

       bloc.incrementCounter();
     },
 ),

+// As an alternative:
+//
+// StreamedWidget<int>(
+//    initialData: bloc.count.value
+//    stream: bloc.count.outStream,
+//    builder: (BuildContext context,
+//        AsyncSnapshot<int> snapshot) => Text('Value: ${snapshot.data}',
+//    noDataChild: Text('NO DATA'),
+//),
 ```

+On update the [timesUpdated] increases showing how many times the value has been updated.

+N.B.
+For collections use [StreamedList] and [StreamedMap] instead.

 ### StreamedTransformed

-A special StreamedValue that is used when there is the need to use a StreamTransformer (e.g. validation of input fields).
+A particular class the implement the StreamedObject interface, to use when there is the need of a StreamTransformer (e.g. stream transformation, validation of input
+fields, etc.).

 #### Usage